fudge-py/fudge/docs/using-fudge.rst

     >>> fudge.clear_expectations()

-This is different from :func:`fudge.clear_calls`, which only clears the actual calls made to your objects.
+This is different from :func:`fudge.clear_calls`, which only clears the actual calls made to your objects during a test.

 A Complete Test Module
 ======================